HDrizzle/stack_machine/README.md

 # Overview

 This is the design and specifications for an 8-bit stack-based computer processor designed to support programming in Reverse Polish Notation (RPN).
 The computer has a LIFO (Last In First Out) stack which stores individual bytes.
-The Top of Stack (ToS) will be a 16-bit number which can be incremented and decremented for Pushes and Pops.
+The Top of Stack (ToS) will be a 16-bit pointer which can be incremented and decremented for Pushes and Pops.
 It will also be possible to read/write the stack below the ToS.
 There will be another piece of memory, the general purpose static-RAM (GPRAM), that will be sort of like the heap and can be written to and read from without hardware protection.
 I got the idea for this from my 1989 HP 48SX calculator which also uses RPN.

 <img src="images/main_block_diagram.png"></img>